LunarKitsune/GodotTest1/Readme Resources/ReadME 0: Coding and Godot Primer.md

 README files as the tutorial works more with different objects, properties, and interactive elements that we will<br>
 be giving players.

-<span style="color: red">However, I will give you resources just in case if you are going to use either C# or Godot, as well as a link to <br>
+🔴However, I will give you resources just in case if you are going to use either C# or Godot, as well as a link to <br>
-the Godot main page documents here:</span>
+the Godot main page documents here:

 1. [C# Basics](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/tutorials/)
 2. [Godot Game Engine Documentation](https://docs.godotengine.org/en/stable/index.html)